eXascaleInfolab/2018-Internship-TableDetection/README.md

 ### Access Control

-In the current version everyone is allowed to register and set up and account.
+In the current version everyone is allowed to register and set up an account.
 You could restrict the application to a small set of users easily by removing the possibility to register freely.

-Currently the Dashboard and Statistics are open to every visitor of the website, only the crawling and table detection process as well as the deletion and other irreversible actions are restricted to logged in users.
+Currently the Dashboard and Statistics are open to every visitor of the website, while the crawling and table detection process as well as the deletion and other irreversible actions are restricted to authenticated users.

 ### Warning

 The aforementioned configurations are the minimal configurations to get the server up and running.
-You might want to configure further for more safety and stability
+You might want to configure further for more safety and stability if this is a concern for you.

-## Adding domain name
+## [Optional] Adding domain name

 Adding a domain name to point to your server is extremely simple.
-There is esentially only two steps.
+There is essentially only two steps.
 First you must purchase a domain name from a registrar (I chose Hostpoint).
-Then you need to choose a DNS host ing service, most of the registrars offer this for free, but I chose to go with DigitalOcean's DNS hosting.
-It is also free and extremly easy and convenient to set up.
-All you need to do is to choose which hostname redirects to which IP address, thus setting up the DNS records and you are good to go.
+Then you need to choose a DNS hosting service.
+While most of the registrars offer this for free, I chose to go with DigitalOcean's DNS hosting.
+It is also free and extremely easy and convenient to set up.
+All you need to do is to choose which host name redirects to which IP-address, thus setting up the DNS records and you are good to go.

 > Note: you might have to change your nginx settings, you can simply change the server_name line from the IP-address to the newly purchased domain name.